gravitl/netmaker-docs/pro/pro-setup.rst

 Get a License
 =================================

 Visit `<https://app.netmaker.io>`_ to set up a self-hosted instance on the Netmaker SAAS platform.
 When you first visit the site, You should be prompted to create an account.
 After you make one, you will be automatically directed to a free SAAS instance.
-You will need to delete this free tier before creating a self-hosted tenant. click on the manage account button located on the side bar.
+You will need to go to account managemement.
+Click on the manage account button located on the side bar.

 .. image:: images/pro-aftersignup.png
    :width: 80%